ArcadeRenegade/SidebarDiagnostics/README.md

 Data provided by <a href="http://openhardwaremonitor.org/">Open Hardware Monitor</a>.

-Go to the releases tab to download the software.
+Go to the <a href="https://github.com/ArcadeRenegade/SidebarDiagnostics/releases">releases tab</a> to download the latest version of the software.

 You will need to run it as administrator.